 • uPVC only: First Home Improvements only offers uPVC window frames.
 While uPVC is durable and can be customised to suit different tastes, some customers may prefer aluminium, composite or timber frames.

-• Does not offer triple glazing: Other window companies in the UK sell triple glazing for improved energy efficiency.
+• No triple glazing: Other window companies in the UK sell triple glazing for improved energy efficiency.
 First Home Improvements only offers double glazing.

 • Not accredited by Secured By Design: While the company offers advanced locking systems with its windows, they are not currently SBD-certified.
 Secured By Design is the official police security initiative that works to reduce crime and improve home security.